IEEEBerkeley/hope-www/microcontroller_lab.rst

 Microcontrollers
 ================

-In this lab, you will build circuits which are controlled by the Arduino microcontroller.
+In this lab, you will build microcontroller circuits on the Arduino Uno.

 .. contents::
 .. sectnum::